 I'm Casey Puentes, a passionate and curious software engineer.
 I'm excited by learning and am always looking for new challenges and opportunities.
-I've developed in many different fields such as game development, web development, and app development.
-I'm currently a rising Computer Science sophomore at the University of Maryland.
+I've developed in many different fields such as game, web, and app development.
+I'm currently a rising Computer Science junior at the University of Maryland.

 #EarlyBird20 was a week-long competition for Twitter's 'TakeFlight' challenge in which 4 teams competed to design the next best feature for Twitter.
 This program gave me priceless insight into the Tech Industry, taught me how to lead in any environment, and honed my ability to adapt to any situation.